Dysgraphia (handwriting) Checklist

-The signs below may indicate someone has dysgraphia – they do not need to have all of these problems.
-However, if these problems continue beyond the time that the average child/student has grown out of them, they may indicate dysgraphia and advice should be sought.
+signs below may indicate someone has dysgraphia – they do not need to have all of these problems.
+However, if these issues continue beyond the time that the average child/student has grown out of them, they may indicate dysgraphia and advice should be sought.

 checklist on dysgraphia

 * Written text very poor considering language development.

 * Poor motor control.

 * Writing that is almost impossible to read.

 * Mixture of printing and cursive writing on the same line.

 * Writes in all directions, i.e. right slant then left slant.

 * Big and small spaces between words.